mpenning/ciscoconfparse/sphinx-doc/legacy_syntax.rst

 :func:`~ciscoconfparse.CiscoConfParse.find_parents_w_child` finishes analyzing
 the configuration.

 In this case, we need to find parents that begin with ``^interface`` and have a child matching ``service-policy output QOS_1``.
 One might wonder why we chose to put a caret (``^``) in front of the parent's regex, but not in front of the child's regex.
 We did this because of the way IOS indents commands in the configuration.
-Interface commands always show up at the top of the heirarchy in the configuration; interfaces do not get indented.
+Interface commands always show up at the top of the hierarchy in the configuration; interfaces do not get indented.
 On the other hand, the commands applied to the interface, such as a service-policy *are* indented.
 If we put a caret in front of ``service-policy output QOS_1``, it would not match anything because we would be forcing a beginning-of-the-line match.
 The search and result is shown below.

 .. code-block:: python